xyliatgithub/IntroInfoSec-2026/Lab4_New/README.md

 This lab explores adversarial attacks on machine learning models, focusing on both **white-box** and **black-box** attack scenarios.
 The experiment is structured into two main parts:

 ### 1. White-Box Attack on Traditional Machine Learning Models
-- This section employs a **Projected Gradient Descent (PGD) attack** on a **TF-IDF-based spam filter**.
+- This section employs a **Projected Gradient Descent (PGD) attack** on a spam filter using **TF-IDF features**.
-- By perturbing the model input in the feature space, we identify special **"magic words"** that can alter the classifier’s predictions.
+- By perturbing the feature input in the feature space, we identify special **"magic words"** that can alter the classifier’s predictions.
-- These magic words are then inserted into spam emails themselves to evade detection, demonstrating the vulnerability of traditional spam filters to adversarial attacks.
+- These magic words are then inserted into spam emails to evade detection, demonstrating the vulnerability of traditional spam filters to adversarial attacks.
 - These words will also be used in the black-box attacks in Part 2.

 ### 2. Black-Box Attack on Large Language Models (LLMs)
 - In this section, we extend the attack to **black-box settings**, targeting LLM-based classifier using **BERT**.
-- Without access to model gradients, we reuse the magic words discovered earlier and modify spam emails by varying their insertion structure and placement.
+- We reuse the magic words discovered earlier and modify spam emails by varying the insertion structure and placement.
 - By inserting these words or sentences made of them at different positions, we generate **adversarial emails** and evaluate their impact on the BERT classifier’s predictions.

 This lab provides insights into **adversarial attack vulnerabilities** in both machine learning and LLM-based spam filters, highlighting potential security risks and countermeasures.